Safety First: The Role of Air Hostesses in Emergency Situations

 - Handle challenging situations

-Types of Emergencies During a Flight
+What are the types of Emergencies During a Flight

 Some emergencies that can happen on a flight are: